juhp/stack-all/README.md

 A CLI tool for building Haskell projects easily over Stackage major versions.

-This is how I do my Haskell "build ci" now locally.
+This is how I do my Haskell build CI for projects locally with stack.

 ## Usage